steveknipmeyer/ModelRelief/ProjectNotes/Issues.md

     The new view does not match the previous view.
     Fit View is used after the conversion.

+Why does the Mesh view shift slightly after a new Mesh has been generated?
+    The camera is not changed.
+    this.meshViewer.setCameraToStandardView(StandardView.Top) is used to ensure the resulting view is visible.

 ##### Clipping Planes

     Investigate why the clipping plane CameraControls are not editable.